davideproment/WCST2019/index.md

 If you require financial assistance for your travel, please mention it during your registration.

 ## Registration
-To register to the workshop, please contact [Davide Proment](mailto:d.proment@uea.ac.uk).
+To register to the workshop and express your willingness to present a talk or a poster, please contact [Davide Proment](mailto:d.proment@uea.ac.uk).

 ## Organisers
 - [Davide Proment](http:davideproment.pythonanywhere.com) (University of East Anglia, UK)